Skip to main content

 Program Overview

-Community Health Partnerships is a program of the Indiana Clinical and Translational Sciences Institute (CTSI) which was founded in 2008 and currently represents a partnership network of approximately 600 stakeholders statewide.
-The program’s mission is to improve the health of Indiana residents through community-university partnerships.
+Community Health Partnerships (CHeP), which is a part of the Indiana Clinical and Translational Sciences Institute (CTSI), was founded in 2008 and currently represents a community and academic partnership network of over 600 stakeholders statewide in clinics, community organizations, academic institutions, nonprofits, social services agencies, and more.
+CHeP’s mission is to improve the health of Indiana residents through community-university partnerships.
 We believe it takes both research and community to understand what health improvement looks like and how it can be made a reality.

-It is critically important for medical students interested in research to understand the value of partnering with community and patients in addressing our greatest health challenges such as health justice and equity.
+It is important for medical students interested in research to understand the value of partnering with community in addressing our greatest health challenges such as health justice and equity.
 Community-engaged research requires specific tools and approaches to create novel and sustainable solutions to these challenges.
-Medical professionals are critically important stakeholders to be a part of, and possibly lead, this charge.
+Medical professionals are crucial stakeholders in this effort.

 Structure of Internship

-As a culmination to the summer experience, each intern will be expected to produce an abstract and a poster presentation that reflects the intern’s involvement in the project.
-There will be a possibility in some cases to collaborate in an ongoing basis to produce other academic products such as presentations for national meetings and publications, depending on the project and interest/involvement of the intern.
+As a culmination to the summer experience, each intern will produce an abstract and a poster presentation that reflects the intern’s involvement in the project.
+There will be a possibility in some cases to collaborate in an ongoing basis to produce other academic products such as presentations for national meetings and publications, or for Scholarly Concentration project work, depending on the project and interest/involvement of the intern and mentor.
 MD/MPH candidates are encouraged to apply.

-Susan G. Komen Tissue Bank at the IU Simon Comprehensive Cancer Center
+Kathi Ridley-Merriweather, PhD, Susan G. Komen Tissue Bank at the IU Simon Cancer Center

 The lead mentor for this internship is the Communication, Recruitment, and Outreach Manager, who is a primarily qualitative health communication researcher focused on community engagement, education, and recruitment of racially and ethnically minoritized populations into cancer clinical trials.